0x4007/google-flights-scraper/README.md

 The GitHub Action workflow:

 1. Runs on Ubuntu latest
-2. Sets up Node.js 20
+2. Sets up Bun runtime
 3. Installs dependencies
-4. Runs the screenshot script
+4. Runs the TypeScript screenshot script directly with Bun
 5. Uploads any PNG files in the screenshot directory as artifacts

 ## Viewing the Screenshots